Nehmetawy/.github/profile/readme.md

 #### Note :
 P5.js editor is pain in arse.
-Won't use much
+Won't be using that much.
+Code is for wrapper around the react component of p5.js with typescript